Malaysian Islamic Party: Pivot to Malay nationalism

 Asri came to the presidency having been PAS's de facto leader during Burhanuddin's long illness.
 But this did not mean a seamless transition for the party.
 While Burhanuddin had been sympathetic to left-wing causes and parties in Malaysia, Asri was first and foremost a Malay nationalist, and was hostile to leftist politics.
 One of his first acts as President of PAS was to part ways with the party's opposition allies on the left, such as the Malaysian People's Party.
-Ideologically, Asri's presidency would see the party shift markedly away from the Pas-Islamism of Burhanuddin.
+Ideologically, Asri's presidency would see the party shift markedly away from the pan-Islamism of Burhanuddin.
 The party became principally concerned with the protection and advancement of the rights of ethnic Malays.
-The party's activities also became solely focused on party politics, as reflected in the change of its Malay name in 1972 from the "Persatuan Islam sa-Tanah Melayu " (Pan-Malay-Land Islamic Association) to the "Parti Islam Se-Malaysia" (Pan-Malaysian Islamic Party, but commonly referred to as Parti Islam, or PAS).
+The party's activities also became solely focused on party politics, as reflected in the change of its Malay name in 1972 from the "Persatuan Islam sa-Tanah Melayu " (Pan-Tanah Melayu Islamic Association) to the "Parti Islam Se-Malaysia" (Pan-Malaysian Islamic Party, but commonly referred to as Parti Islam, or PAS).

 However, Asri's most radical change was still to come.
-In January 1972, he announced that PAS would be joining the Alliance Party coalition (which would soon rebrand itself as Barisan Nasional) as a junior partner to its main rival UMNO.
+In January 1972, he announced that PAS would be joining the Alliance coalition (which would soon rebrand itself as Barisan Nasional) as a junior partner to its main rival UMNO.
 The move was controversial within PAS, and some of its members and senior leaders either left the party or were purged by Asri.
 Asri's principal justification for joining UMNO in a coalition government was that after the 1969 race riots, Malay unity was paramount, and that this required a partnership between the country's two ethnic-Malay political parties.
 Asri himself was given a ministerial position in the cabinet of prime minister Abdul Razak Hussein.

 The 1974 election saw PAS competing under the Barisan Nasional banner for the first and only time.
 The party won 14 parliamentary seats to UMNO's 62, cementing PAS's position as the junior of the coalition partners.
 PAS also found itself governing in coalition in Kelantan, which it had previously governed in its own right.
 PAS's vote in its northern strongholds was weakened by a loss of support to both its former opposition allies and renegade PAS candidates running on anti-Barisan Nasional tickets.
 Ultimately, it was Kelantan, Asri's home state and the base of political power, that would trigger the downfall of the UMNO–PAS partnership.
 After a conflict between Asri and the UMNO-favoured chief minister of the state, Mohamed Nasir, over investigations that Nasir initiated into Asri's financial dealings, Asri mobilised the PAS members of the Kelantan State Legislative Assembly to move a no-confidence motion against Nasir.
 The UMNO assemblymen staged a walk-out, abandoning Asri, driving an irreparable wedge through the coalition and causing a political crisis in the state.
-Government declared an emergency in the state, allowing the federal government to take control.
+The federal government declared an emergency in the state, allowing it to take control.
 Asri withdrew PAS from Barisan Nasional in December 1977.